Syllabus - Foods 1 Mrs. Corday

 Absence / Make – Up work Procedure: Upon returning to school following an absence, it is the student’s responsibility to make up any missed work.
-There is a binder in class with the information about the work you missed.
-Student's can make up the work during Smart Lunch.
+There is a binder in class with the information on what work was missed.

 Chromebooks: Students are expected to bring their charged Chromebooks to class each day.
 We will use them frequently.

-Homework: Most of our work will be completed in the classroom unless they did not finish their work in class.
+Homework: Most of our work will be completed in the classroom unless the work is not completed in class.
 Occasionally there may be topics to research at home

 **For the first two 6 week sessions each student will be required to prepare one class recipe at home.
 They will then have someone at home complete a survey about the preparation, presentation, taste and clean-up.
 Please encourage your student to share the recipes and cook what they have learned J

 Cooking Labs We will have cooking labs every Friday.
-If they miss more than 1 lab per grading period they are required to make it up at home.
 Your students look forward to this every week and their lab partners rely on them.
-Please plan their doctor appointments and your vacations so that they don’t miss labs on Friday’s.
+Please plan their doctor appointments and your vacations accordingly.

 There will be a final project in Foods I: The student will be the meal manager for one recipe at school.
 This includes planning the menu, shopping for the ingredients, preparing and presenting the food prepared.